Rolf Dupuy: Historian of the anarchist movement

+Parts of Rolf Dupuy's collections destined to the Lausanne ICRA.

 He then decided to dedicate himself to historical research on anarchism and began collaborations with other historians of the movement, such as René Bianco and Antonio Tellez.
 The latter was a very close friend of Dupuy, and sent him documents and his research until the end of his life so that Dupuy could publish them online.

 Rolf also actively participated in preserving the anarchist historical and cultural heritage, which he did notably by depositing numerous archives in preservation structures—he associated closely with the International Center for Research on Anarchism (ICRA) founded by René Bianco and deposited many documents there, as well as at the International Institute of Social History (IISH).
 These documents include the archives of Tellez, the archives concerning the Spanish Republicans deported to the USSR, and the archives of Marcel Geslin.

 He also continued his activism, this time with the CNT, between 1985 and 2000.
 In 2007, he retired and subsequently founded the International Dictionary of Anarchist Activists (IDAA) with Bianco.
 He was its main organizer.

 Dupuy died in Nanterre on 25 October 2025.